Academic and Cultural Advantages

 A Broad Range of Classes in English to Meet (Nearly!)
 Every Student’s Needs

-We also offer several major-specific semester programs each year, including programs specially designed for students in Pharmacy, Business, Biology and Chemistry, Education, and Psychology, both in our single-country and three-country programs.
+We also offer several major-specific semester programs each year, including programs specially designed for students in Pharmacy, Business, Biology and Chemistry, Government and Politics, Literature, Education, and Psychology, both in our single-country and three-country programs.

 In order to ensure the highest level of language acquisition, students registered for language class levels 1010C, 1020C, 2030C and 2040C on the Paris or Rome Campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
 Students enrolled in a 1000-level course are required to partake in 1 hour of practice each week.
 In addition to the language practice requirement, tutors may engage students in optional cultural activities (paid for by the students), fostering a local learning community.
 These sessions are meant to mirror the language resources offered by the Global Language and Culture Center (GLCC) on the Queens campus.